vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 Aøvina, Caitra 1885 1963-64 Pauga

-Asvina, Caitra It will be observed from the above table that according to Surya Siddhanta calculations one kṣaya month occurs on average after 63 years.
+Asvina, Caitra It will be observed from the above table that according to Surya Siddhānta calculations one kṣaya month occurs on average after 63 years.
 But one may repeat as soon as after 19 years and as late as after 141 years.
 In rare cases they recur after 46, 65, 76 and 122 years.

 Table 21.
-Intercalary months in the present century Saka
+Intercalary months in the present century śaka

-Saka 1823 Śrāvana
+śaka 1823 Śrāvana

 1872 Aṣādha 1826 Jyaiṣtha